Xiermires/jboss-as-remoteclient/README.md

     final InitialContext ic = new InitialContext(props);
 ```

-This InitialContext works both when JBoss is deployed in localhost or in some remote host.
+This InitialContext works both when JBoss is deployed in localhost or in some remote host but it has the following pitfalls.

-Pitfalls.

 1) This InitialContext doesn't support #list or #listBindings.
 So, auto-discovery of bound methods is not available.
 By using this method, you are kind of "obliged" to let your clients know how you package your application (earName, moduleName).
    Problem is that needs maintenance.
 When we create a new module, bean or whatsoever, we must communicate the client that a new bean is available... manually, so that it can build the "ejb:ear/module/.../" name.

 2) The InitialContext doesn't fail while looking up for non bound beans.
 That is a feature, the new system doesn't check the server while building the proxy.
-So it can build proxys that do not point anywhere.
+So it can build proxys that point nowhere.
 This proxys will fall when invoking
    their methods (runtime), and not during the setting up phase.
 For instance check this code out:

    ```java